-We place a great deal of importance on getting our graduate students through their programs quickly as fulltime students so that they can get on with their careers.
+We place a great deal of importance on getting our graduate students through their programs quickly as fulltime students so that they can begin their careers.
 Your chances of earning your degree are dramatically reduced if you depart Tech before you have completed all requirements and your completion is signed off.